What are Silverfish?

-Silverfish feed on carbs and sugars (hence the name Lepisma saccharina), and they are nocturnal.
+Silverfish feed on carbs and sugars (hence the scientific name Lepisma saccharina), and they are nocturnal.
 They are a cosmopolitan species, meaning they can be found all over the world in appropriate habitats, which tend to be very moist.
-In fact, they require a relative humidity of 75%-95% to thrive, this is why we usually see them in attics, basements, showers, tubs and sinks.
+In fact, they require a relative humidity of 75%-95% to thrive, this is why we usually see them in attics, basements, showers, tubs, and sinks.

 Perhaps the most interesting thing about silverfish is how they mate.
 They do a crazy mating ritual that can last up to an hour!
 We have found a few different descriptions of this dance, but beware, this can get graphic!
-Like this one:

-"In the first phase, the male and female stand face to face, their trembling antennae touching, then repeatedly back off and return to this position.
-In the second phase the male runs away and the female chases him.
+- "In the first phase, the male and female stand face to face, their trembling antennae touching, then repeatedly back off and return to this position.
+In the second phase, the male runs away, and the female chases him.
 In the third phase the male and female stand side by side and head-to-tail, with the male vibrating his tail against the female."

 Silverfish can be quite the pest, and with such quick (and fun) reproduction, they can be everywhere!
 So how do you get rid of them?
 There are a few DIY tips out there, like using a dehumidifier and eliminating moisture, but as always, if you need help, contact your local pest control company.